barrucadu/memo.barrucadu.co.uk/memos/minifu-01.markdown

 tags: concurrency, dejafu, haskell, minifu, programming
 date: 2017-10-14
 audience: Haskell programmers.
-epistemic_status: This is building up to a simplified form of dejafu, which is based on published research.
 notice: This is setting up the basic types and functions we'll need, no fancy testing in this post.
 ---